 The Title IX Coordinator, investigator, hearing officer, administrative officer, appeals officer, and informal resolution facilitator will be free of any material conflicts of interest or material bias.
 The parties will be notified of the identities of the decision maker and appeal reviewer for their proceeding before those individual(s) initiate contact with either party.
 Any party who believes one or more of these individuals has a material conflict of interest or material bias must raise the concern promptly so that the College may evaluate the concern and find a substitute, if appropriate.
 If a party believes that the investigator, hearing officer, administrative officer, appeals officer, or informal resolution facilitator has a conflict of interest, the party should raise the concern to the Title IX Coordinator.
-If a party believes a Title IX Coordinator has a conflict of interest, the party should raise the concern to the Title IX coordinator.
-If a party believes a Title IX coordinator has a conflict of interest, the party should raise the concern to a conflict of interest, the party should raise the concern of a conflict of interest, the party should raise the concern of a conflict of interest, the party to timely raise a concern of a conflict of interest or bias may result in a waiver of the issue for purposes of any appeal specified in these Procedures or otherwise.
+If a party believes a

+Title IX Coordinator has a conflict of interest, the party should raise the concernto the Dean of Students (when requesting party is a student) or the Vice President of the College (when requestingparty is an employee).
+The failure of a party to timely raise a concern of a conflict of interest or bias may result in awaiver of the issue for purposes of any appeal specified in these Procedures or otherwise.